 Before I describe the multiplicity of global capitalisms and their histories, let me answer a basic question: How bad is the worldwide sustainability crisis?
 Global capitalism today is in the worst crisis of its 500-year history.
 It is far worse than the Great Depression of the 1930s, the oil crisis of the 1970s and in the chaos of the 2008 banking collapses that tanked national economies around the globe.
 There are several important consequences that are unsustainable to all nations.

 The world population is now 7.4 billion, and by 2100, it will reach 11.3 billion.
 Half of the 7.4 billion people live on less than $2.50 a day, and 80% live on less than $10 a day.
 One billion children live in poverty.
 With the population increasing so dramatically by 2100, famine will be far worse than today, and more people will live on less than $2.50 a day.
 It’s not just about population; the real problem is that the current form of global capitalism is bringing about climate change and is engaged in forms of speculative market gambling and misappropriations of company funds that degrade national socioeconomic performance.
 There is a particularly perverted global capitalism in 2016 that is wreaking havoc upon the forms of global capitalism that occurred in three former epochs.
-Global capitalism has now entered its fourth epoch, and it’s not able to forestall, much less reverse, these problems.
+Global capitalism has now entered its fourth epoch, and it’s not able to forestall, much less reverse, these systemicity problems.

 THE FOUR EPOCHS OF GLOBAL CAPITALISM: